chihacknight/chihacknight.org/_posts/blog/2015-11-23-10-lessons-from-organizing-the-chi-hack-night.md

 **9. Experiment constantly**

 This one is tied very closely to #8.
 Listening to the community is not enough, you have to act on it.
-We run the Chi Hack Night just like we build our civic apps: with constant feedback and rapid iterations.
+We run Chi Hack Night just like we build our civic apps: with constant feedback and rapid iterations.
 The event agenda described above is the result of constant tweaking over years, and you can bet that it won’t be the same a year from now.

 **10. Have fun**

 This one, even though it’s last, is perhaps the most important and easiest to lose sight of.

-The Chi Hack Night is a volunteer event.
+Chi Hack Night is a volunteer event.
 It’s organized by volunteers and attended by volunteers.
 Every project that comes out of it is done with volunteer time.

 We do these projects and put in our time for all kinds of reasons.
 It’s empowering to build something that helps people.
 It’s a great way to learn about new topics and get new skills.
 It’s a great way to meet new people, develop professionally and make friends.